Step by step guide to renting London property

 What are local amenities like, such as shops, bars & restaurants and leisure facilities?

 Finding a home

 Making an offer

-Reference checks will also need to be completed, including a credit check, employment status, proof of income and a reference from a previous landlord or possibly a character reference.
+Reference checks will be completed, including a credit check, employment status, proof of income and a reference from a previous landlord or possibly a character reference.
 This process may take up to 10 days to complete.
 Please note that an administration fee will be charged to cover this.